MicrosoftDocs/visualstudio-docs/docs/data-tools/typed-vs-untyped-datasets.md

 ---
-title: Typed vs. untyped ADO.NET datasets (.NET Framework)
+title: Typed vs. untyped datasets in the .NET Framework
 description: Understand the difference between typed and untyped datasets.
 Contrast data access in typed and untyped datasets when developing .NET Framework applications with Visual Studio. ms.date: 11/04/2016 ms.topic: conceptual